|

 Artists impression of the new Astute Class Submarine

-With improved communications, a greater capacity for joint operations and the ability to carry more weaponry, the Astute-class submarines will become a cornerstone of UK defence capability until at least 2035.
-Astute will carry the Block IV Tomahawk long-range land attack missile with a range of over 1,000 miles.
+With its improved communications, a greater capacity for joint operations and the ability to carry more weaponry, the Astute-class submarines will become a cornerstone of UK defence capability until at least 2035.
+Astute will carry the Block IV Tomahawk long-range land attack missile with a range of over 1,000 miles and Spearfish long-range torpedoes.

-The Astute submarine programme is expected to have a total cost to the MoD of about £3.5 billion with about 5,500 people being employed on the project.
+The first three boats of the Astute submarine programme is expected to have a total cost to the MoD of about £3.5 billion with about 5,500 people being employed on the project.

 Astute Class submarines will have massively increased firepower compared with earlier attack submarines and can dive to depths in excess of 300 metres with a complement of 98 men.
 They are to be powered by a Pressurised Water Reactor 2, equipped with Core H, which will fuel the reactor for the submarine's full service life, ending the need for costly reactor refuelling.